 “Nothing new on race day,” is something you’ll hear runners say over and over again.
 It’s applicable in lots of ways, but many newbies make the mistake of not adhering to this rule when it comes down to their clothing.
-Even seasoned runners who know better don’t always practice what they preach, and they end up paying the price.
-The cute tank top may have lured them in like a magnet and couldn’t say no (bad, bad, bad).
-Instead, be prepared far ahead of time with what you’re going to wear for your marathon.
-Not sure what clothes are best for an endurance run of this distance?
-I’ve got you covered!
+In other words, be prepared far ahead of time with what you’re going to wear for your marathon and don’t change it!

 Any Weather Race Day Clothing Checklist